 So you or someone you know is thinking of buying a hybrid car.
-Before you spend the money for the new wheels, make you sure you are doing it for the right reason.
+Before you spend the money on the new wheels, make sure you are doing it for the right reason.

 Say you are buying a hybrid to save the environment and the polar bears.
 Or do it because you can zip down the HOV lane while the rest of the plebeians sit in traffic sucking in exhaust fumes.
 Or maybe so you can give the middle finger to Big Oil.

 But don’t buy a hybrid car because it’s going to save you money.